 TLA_insights digest #5 - Architecture Topologies and Scopes

 On a personal note, and since the last digest: I have also published a new original article called Sociotechnical Architecture as Enabler of Product Thinking.
 The article is a continuation (and deep dive) on my talk from DevOps Lisbon Meetup (“Evolving Tech-enabled Orgs Using Sociotechnical Architecture”) and follow-up interview I had an Manuel Pais (co-author from Team Topologies) - DevOps is Not Enough for Scaling and Evolving Tech-Driven Organizations.
 This is a topic I am rather active lately (including first-hand experiences on bol.com’s product-led organization developments).
 This article, among other things, touches key elements and traits that I think we need to consider to truly empower tech-enabled product-led organizations.
 (Spoiler alert: it is not just product thinking, nor DevOps, each on their own silo).
 This topic also relates closely with the topic of this TLA_insights digest, namely the ideas of having structures and dynamics that holistically empower product development (from all the key perspectives needed, e.g.: value, people and technical).
 The article raised quite some interesting discussions and sparks, and there will be new articles on this topic in the near future.

-I hope you enjoy these four entries!
-If you found this issue interesting or useful make sure to subscribe to the newsletter or follow-me on twitter so you get notified of new records in these and other topics.
+If you found this issue interesting or useful make sure to follow-me on LinkedIn or Bluesky so you get notified of new records in this topic and other TLA_insights areas.
 I hope you have fun and find some interesting insights here.
 Don’t hesitate to contact me if you have questions or want to chat about these topics.

+TLA_insights digest #5 - Architecture Topologies and Scopes